Viewpoint and Perspective

 This photo was made at the Arc de Triomphe in Paris, France.
 The steep climb up the spiral staircase leads to the roof where you soak up fantastic 360 degree views of Paris.

 In fact such an extreme angle of view is referred to as a Birdseye Viewpoint.
 It provides a way of seeing the world that's so different from the way we normally perceive it.
 I'm reminded of the story I heard once about the first hot air ballon flights over Paris.
-It provided a perspective of the city never before seen.
+It provided a perspective of Paris never before seen.

 Photography is a Physical Endeavor